kodecocodes/SC_SpiroMifsud/For Instructor/script.md

 Ok, so looks like it’s opening the oAuth window to authenticate and after a succesful login the app is storing the token.
 If we look at the console debugger we’ll see that our function callStravaActivitiesAPI is also being called.

-Time to put some that tableview!
+Time to put that data into the tableview!

 We’ll create a URL request to access the Strava API and add the required parameters to the header of our request.
-But after that we’ll still need to parse the JSON response into our table cell.
+But after that, we’ll still need to parse the JSON response into our table cell.

 TH
 ------------
 Inside our project file, you’ll find a struct, StravaActivityStruct, that outlines the data we’ll be collecting from the returned JSON.
-We’re after the data called name, distance, and start date.
+We want to collect the data called name, distance, and start date.
 We’ll use the iOS11 JSONDecoder function and our struct to fill an Array with StravaActivity items.
 And lastly, we’ll have our tableView extract that data and put it into rows.

 Coding
 ------------
-Back to our callStravaActivitesAPI function.
+Back to our callStravaActivitiesAPI function.

  We’ll create an empty array to fill with data for our table.

-     activitesArray = [];
+     activitiesArray = [];

   Next, we’ll make a URL request to the Strava API.